SkyzoNams/star-wars-API-ETL/README.md

 add_species_data() method: This method adds the species data to the sorted character list.

+agregate_api_results() method: This method aggregates API results into a container.

 sort_top10_characters_by_height() method: This method sorts the top 10 Star Wars characters who appear in the most films by height in descending order.

 create_and_send_csv() method: This method creates a CSV file in the /files folder and sends it to a server using the send_csv_file_to_server() method.